 Another not-a-traditional-car-show but the chances are that if you like cars and driving then you’re a bit of a frustrated engineer at heart.
 If so, then you are going to love the London Model Engineering Exhibition.

-If you can't wait, you might like to visit the Midlands Model Engineering Exhibition at the Warwickshire Event Centre in Leamington Spa, 17th–20th October, 2019.
+Alternatively, you might like to visit the Midlands Model Engineering Exhibition at the Warwickshire Event Centre in Leamington Spa, 15th–18th October, 2020.

 The Bicester Sunday Scramble